 Discussion

 We have reviewed InSilicoVA for two complimentary purposes.
 First, we assess the performance of the InSilicoVA as a classification algorithm for verbal autopsy.
 Second, InSilicoVA is a new piece of software which potentially could be incorporated into vital statistics systems which rely on verbal autopsy.
 Knowing that this is a potential use for this software, it is essential for it to be easily usable in settings with little technical support and only intermittent advance statistical consultation.
-The need for continuous vetting of model input parameters and verification of model convergence may result in low quality public health statistics in settings where there are not sufficient resources to procure these services.
+The need for continuous vetting of model input parameters and verification of model convergence may result in low-quality public health statistics in settings where there are not sufficient resources to procure these services.

 InSilicoVA is designed to predict one of 60 causes using a set of 245 indicators published by the WHO.
-However, it also claims to be a general framework for CCVA and should work well independent of the specific cause list and set of symptom predictors.
-We tested the algorithms performance using both the cause and symptom set released with the algorithm and the cause and symptom set which perfectly matches the only true gold standard labeled VAs available.
+However, it is also designed to be a general framework for CCVA and should work with alternative cause lists and symptom predictors.
+We tested the algorithmic performance using both the cause and symptom set released with the algorithm and the cause and symptom set which perfectly matches the PHMRC labeled VA data.
 For adults, the algorithm has significantly better predictive accuracy when using the WHO symptoms and causes.
 The reverse is true in children.
 The algorithm performs better using the PHMRC causes and Tariff 2.0 symptoms, though by a smaller margin than in adults.
 In neonates there is little difference between the sets of causes and symptoms at the population when using the health care experience questions, but the PHMRC causes and Tariff 2.0 symptoms performs better without these variables.
-The huge variation and lack of consistency in predictive performance depending on the causes and symptoms used poses a major implementation challenge for using InSilicoVA.
+The huge variation and lack of consistency in predictive performance depending on the causes and symptoms used may pose an implementation challenge when using InSilicoVA.

-Even if an optimal set of symptom predictors and causes could be determined, we show that the algorithm is not a very accurate classifier.
-Both sets of causes and symptoms performed just worse than chance at the population-level for adults, even with health care experience questions.
-We were not able to find a configuration of input parameters for any age group that outperformed published estimates from the latest Tariff 2.0 algorithm.
+In comparison with Tariff 2.0, we found that InSilicoVA is a less accurate classifier.
+Under both sets of causes and symptoms, InSilicoVA performed slightly worse than chance at the population-level for adults, even with health care experience questions.
+We were not able to identify any configuration of input parameters for any age group that outperformed published estimates from the Tariff 2.0 approach.
 InSilicoVA shows the most promising results when using the Tariff 2.0 symptoms to predict neonatal deaths.
-At the individual-level prediction accuracy is approximately equal to that Tariff 2.0, though population-level estimates are slightly less accurate.
+At the individual-level,[for neonates only?] prediction accuracy is approximately equal to that Tariff 2.0, though population-level estimates are slightly less accurate.